gabrieli/waddle/temp/waddle-manager-docs/IMPLEMENTATION_PLAN.md

-# Implementation Plan - Waddle Manager
+# Implementation Plan - Waddle

 ## Quick Reference

-This document provides a quick reference for implementing Waddle Manager, including the order of implementation and key checkpoints.
+This document provides a quick reference for implementing Waddle, including the order of implementation and key checkpoints.

 ## Implementation Phases